ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 - Security certifications: Look for firewalls that comply with recognized security standards like NSS labs or Common Criteria.
 - Brand reputation: Choose a reputable brand with a proven track record and positive customer reviews.
 - Virtual appliance versus hardware firewalls: Evaluate cloud-based options for flexibility and scalability but consider throughput and port sizes for latency and bottlenecks.
-- Single versus High Availability: Consider single points of failure and service level requirements.
+- Single versus high availability: Consider single points of failure and service level requirements.

 {{site.data.keyword.IBM_notm}} classic data centers support four gateway appliance and firewall options including Juniper vSRX, Virtual Router Appliance, FortiGate (FAS 10 Gbps and vFSA), and bring your own gateway appliance (BYOG - Checkpoint, Cisco, and Palo Alto).